rcullito/wampumbackend/bigideas.md

 basically building and index for the first time of where secondhand and old products are being accumulated, and where they are being shipped to.

+include in application the ability to be in seattle and potentially partner with amazon shipment and fullfillment, etc...

 // one advantage of sending to wampum could be that you organize everything in one package, and you know where it will be sent from there.
 // rather than sending multiple packages with jeans/earphones etc... and wasting a lot on packaging.
 // you have one order box from wampum that is returned to you, or you request one prior to sending your stuff out.